Vestibular Stimulation to Trigger Adipose Loss (VeSTAL) Clinical Trial

 - History of weight loss device implantation (e.g. VBloc Maestro or Abiliti).

 - Use of a non-invasive weight loss device (e.g. Modius)

 - Hypothyroidism requiring current treatment with levothyroxine (e.g. Levo-T, Synthroid, Thyroxine) (Other thyroid disorder patients on stable treatment for at least 3 months are acceptable).

 - Other endocrinological causes of weight gain (e.g. Cushing's disease, Cushing's syndrome or acromegaly)

 - Previous diagnosis of HIV infection or AIDS (HIV is known to cause a vestibular neuropathy which would prevent VeNS from working).

 - Diagnosis of cirrhosis, chronic pancreatitis, or liver, kidney or heart failure.

 - .
 Treatment with prescription weight-loss drug therapy in the 6 months before starting the study.

 - .
-Tobacco or marijuana smoking in the 6 months before starting and for the duration of the study.
+Tobacco smoking (including vaping) in the six months prior to starting and for the duration of the study.

 - .
 Known genetic cause of obesity (e.g., Prader-Willi Syndrome).